-SECTION 1 Things to know about getting your medical care covered as a member of our plan29 Section 1.1 What are "in-network providers" and "covered services?"
-Section 1.2 Basic rules for getting your medical care covered by the plan SECTION 2 Use providers in the plan's network to get your medical care30 Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care Section 2.2 How to get care from specialists and other in-network providers Section 2.3 How to get care from out-of-network providers SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster Section 3.1 Getting care if you have a medical emergency Section 3.2 Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster SECTION 4 What if you are billed directly for the full cost of your covered services?35 Section 4.1 You can ask us to pay our share of the cost of covered services Section 4.2 If services are not covered by our plan, you must pay the full cost SECTION 5 How are your medical services covered when you are in a "clinical research study?"36 Section 5.1 What is a "clinical research study?"
-Section 5.2 When you participate in a clinical research study, who pays for what?
-37 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution"38 Section 6.1 What is a religious non-medical health care institution?
-Section 6.2 What care from a religious non-medical health care institution is covered by our plan?
-SECTION 7 Rules for ownership of durable medical equipment Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
+SECTION 1 Things to know about getting your medical care covered as a member of our plan 31 Section 1.1 What are "in-network providers" and "covered services?"
+31 Section 1.2 Basic rules for getting your medical care covered by the plan 31 SECTION 2 Using in-network and out-of-network providers to get your medical care 32 Section 2.1 You may choose a Primary Care Provider (PCP) to provide and oversee your medical care 32 Section 2.2 How to get care from specialists and other in-network providers 33 Section 2.3 How to get care from out-of-network providers 35 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster 36 Section 3.1 Getting care if you have a medical emergency 36 Section 3.2 Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster 37 SECTION 4 What if you are billed directly for the full cost of your covered services?
+38 Section 4.1 You can ask us to pay our share of the cost of covered services 38 Section 4.2 If services are not covered by our plan, you must pay the full cost 38 SECTION 5 How are your medical services covered when you are in a "clinical research study?"
+39 Section 5.1 What is a "clinical research study?"
+39 Section 5.2 When you participate in a clinical research study, who pays for what?
+SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" 40 Section 6.1 What is a religious non-medical health care institution?
+40 Section 6.2 What care from a religious non-medical health care institution is covered by our plan?
+41

+SECTION 7 Rules for ownership of durable medical equipment 41 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
+41